Heph-zibah/Heph-zibah/README.md

 ## - ⚡ Fun fact:
 - I love reading books:Fictions, non-fictions, academics, motivational, of all genres.
 - I love to eat.
 Appropriate food at appropriate time will make my day.
-- I sleep to make up for the hours of sitting befor my laptop.
+- I sleep to make up for the hours of sitting before my laptop.